manosbatsis/robotic-hoover-rest/README.md

 This repo was a sample assignment.
 You can find the annotated assignment including comments/assumptions (see $${\color{green}Tip}$$ sections) in [docs/ASSIGNMENT.md](doc/ASSIGNMENT.md).

+### API Versions

+Based on our assignment comments (see above) this repo provides two API versions:

+- v1.0 as requested in the assignment
+- v2.0 according to our comments.

 ## Modules

 - api: Open API definitions, models and constants useful to API clients.